-Kim Fordham is part of the implementation team for the ICWRTC/FosteringWA Recruitment and Retention of Foster Parents program in Region 1 of Washington State.
+Kim Fordham is part of the implementation team for the FRTC/FosteringWA Recruitment and Retention of Foster Parents program in Region 1 of Washington State.
 She has worked for Eastern Washington University for 16 years as faculty and administrator.
-Kim is currently the Director of ICWRTC, a program of Eastern Washington University.
-As Director, she oversees the Statewide Recruitment, Retention, and Support of Foster Parents, North Hub Family Group Decision Making, and Scholars contracts in Idaho, as well as the Recruitment and Retention of Foster Parents contract for Region 1 in Washington.
+Kim is currently the Director of FRTC, a program of Eastern Washington University.
+As Director, she oversees the Statewide Recruitment, Retention, and Support of Foster Parents, North Hub Family Group Decision Making, and Wednesday's Child contracts in Idaho, as well as the Recruitment and Retention of Foster Parents contract for Region 1 & 2 in Washington.
 Kim has worked in child welfare in various capacities for the past thirty years.
 On a personal note, Kim is a grandmother of three.

 Stacey is a part-time preschool teacher and full time stay-at-home mom to five children on Spokane’s South Hill.
 She loves chai tea lattes and family sing-a-longs.
 She hates arts and crafts.
 Her family has been a licensed foster family for three and a half years.
 She enjoys connecting with people and making sure they have the support they need to successfully foster children.
 Stacey has a law degree, but she is thrilled to have left practicing law far behind her.

 Yakima, Selah, Naches